Morgaliel/PID-TempRegulation/README.md

 # PID-TempRegulation
-Project done as part of my university classes od microprocessor systems.
+Project done as part of my university classes of microprocessor systems.

 Created by:
 Maksymilian Jaruga and Filip Szulczyński